Last updated: November 15, 2025

 - Restore Hayes Street to normal circulation and access.

-- If temporary activations are desired, limit them to clearly permitted, time‑bound events with transparent community approval, management and opt‑in merchant participation.
+- If temporary activations are desired, return to properly permitted, time-bound events with transparent community approval and merchant opt-in.